-As of June 30, 2022, the vast majority of our retail stores around the world remained open.
+As of September 30, 2022, the vast majority of our retail stores around the world remained open.
 To date, we have not permanently closed any of our retail stores due to COVID-19.
-Temporary closures of stores as a result of COVID-19 were considered to be a qualitative indicator of impairment and we performed an assessment of recoverability by asset group for long-lived assets.
-As a result of the analysis, no impairment charge was considered necessary.
+We performed a qualitative assessment of impairment indicators by asset group, including as a result of COVID-19, macroeconomic factors, and company-specific factors, and determined no impairment charge was considered necessary as a result of the analysis.